topology-foundation/docs-drp/docs/overview.md

 ## Overview

+### TODO
-TODO: one sentence explaining what topology protocol is
+- 1 sentence explaining what topology protocol is

-TODO: one sentence explaining what topology protocol is useful for
+- 1 sentence explaining what topology protocol is useful for

 ## Repositories